Best CPU for RTX 4090 in 2025 – our top Intel and AMD picks tested

 How we picked

-There are various aspects you need to consider while pairing any CPU with a GPU.
-To find the best CPU for the most powerful GPU, we looked at various factors like the brand, architecture, cores, threads, base and boost frequencies, and other important factors into account.
-This helps us filter our options and also gives us an idea of which CPU and GPU pairing would be the closest to ideal.
+You need to consider various aspects while pairing any CPU with a GPU.
+To find the best CPU for a powerful GPU, we considered factors like the brand, architecture, cores, threads, base and boost frequencies, and other important factors.
+This helped us filter our options and also gave us an idea of which CPU and GPU pairing would be the closest to ideal.

 However, other than specifications that anyone can read, we take a more hands-on approach by thoroughly testing the CPUs for synthetic and real-world performance.
 If you're interested in learning more about that, we recommend you head to our PC Guide Testing Lab, which will show the process in detail.